A Practical Guide to Portuguese Prepositions

 • “Obrigado pelo livro” = Thanks for the book.
 Here, it’s pelo because livro is a masculine noun.

-Common Prepositions and Contractions
+Common Prepositions in Context

 Prepositions of Movement